Aelpxy/legal/privacy-policy.md

 - To contact you
 - To protect our services

-#### How we share your information
+#### How we disclose your information
 ---

-Simple, We do not share your information with any third-party vendors.
+Simple, We do not disclose your information with any third-party vendors.

+*Law & Order: We may disclose your information to third parties only if such disclosure is absolutely necessary to comply with a valid legal process, protect any person from death or serious injury, prevent fraud or abuse, or protect our rights, property, safety and interest.*

 #### Data retention
 ---